leibniz-psychology/mashru3/README.rst

 Applications drop a freedesktop-compliant `.desktop`_ file into one of the ``XDG_DATA_DIRS``, usually ``~/.guix-profile/share/applications``, but ``~/.local/share/applications`` for user-supplied applications is supported as well.
-If the program has a web interface it must be proxied through conductor_, which is indicated by the two additional keys ``X-Conductor-Key`` and ``X-Conductor-Socket`` in the ``.desktop`` file.
-The latter is tilde-expanded relative to the workspace directory.
+If the program has a web interface it must be proxied through conductor_, which is indicated by the additional key ``X-Conductor-Socket`` in the ``.desktop`` file.
+It is tilde-expanded relative to the workspace directory.

 ``workspace run`` spawns a Guix container (i.e. Linux namespace) and mounts the workspace directory as homedir of the fake user ``joeuser``.
 Note that the UID